k-donn/plasmoid-wunderground/README.md

 ## TODO

+-   i18n
+    -   [ ] Add configuration buttons
+    -   [ ] Add color change text
+-   Customizability
+    -   [ ] Widget size/padding
--   [ ] Version 3 updates
+    -   [ ] Units choice (eg. from km/h to m/s for metric)
--   Update translations to include config page and screen on widget

-## Parking lot
+-   Parking lot
     -   [ ] Have seperate error page for forecast errors and use bitmapped field for appState
     -   [ ] Use Wunderground Plasma Ion (when I finish it).